makevoid/jasonette-roda-app/Readme.md

 make sure to check out more/others (more complex but more interesting) examples and try to run jasonette on your device so that all of this makes sense!

-I suggest to put a ngrok url (paid) or similar proxying/forwarding solution / custom dns url on it or it would be nice for jasonette to support 1 redirect
+I suggest to put a ngrok url (paid) or similar proxying/forwarding solution / custom dns url on it or it would be nice for jasonette to support 1 redirect - managing a dns server with a low ttl / preventing dns cache can be an option too

 ---